3DRot: Rediscovering the Missing Primitive for RGB-Based 3D Augmentation: Introduction

 Recent progress has gravitated toward physically realistic instance insertion and generative/weakly supervised pipelines rather than toward truly plug-and-play primitives.
-Object insertion methods synthesize diversity by pasting CAD or real instances with explicit occlusion/scale handling \cite{ge20233d,parihar2025monoplace3d}, while generative routes reconstruct scenes or viewpoints and then re-render \cite{wang2024lift3d,cheng2025object,chang2024just}.
-Consequently, the most fundamental RGB-based setting, monocular RGB, still relies primarily on horizontal flips and mild color jitter \cite{brazil2019m3d,li2022diversity,zou2021devil,chen2020monopair,li2024monolss}, while in-plane rotation-an indispensable and highly effective augmentation in 2D recognition-remains largely untapped in 3D settings.
-However, naive rotation or pasting of objects in 3D space can destroy tight depth-scale coupling and violate geometric consistency, leading to a degraded detector accuracy \cite{ge20233d,li2024monolss,parihar2025monoplace3d}.
+Object insertion methods synthesize diversity by pasting CAD or real instances with explicit occlusion/scale handling \citep{ge20233d,parihar2025monoplace3d}, while generative routes reconstruct scenes or viewpoints and then re-render \citep{wang2024lift3d,cheng2025object,chang2024just}.
+Consequently, the most fundamental RGB-based setting, monocular RGB, still relies primarily on horizontal flips and mild color jitter \citep{brazil2019m3d,chen2020monopair,zou2021devil,li2022diversity,li2024monolss, pu2025monodgp, piccinelli2025unik3d}, while in-plane rotation-an indispensable and highly effective augmentation in 2D recognition-remains largely untapped in 3D settings.
 Even the ubiquitous horizontal flip still lacks a principled account of when and why it helps.
 These observations motivate us to devise a plug-and-play, geometry-aware augmentation module that enriches object-pose diversity without information loss, alleviates annotation scarcity, and lays the groundwork for more sophisticated, geometry-driven augmentations in future work.

+To the best of our knowledge, despite its conceptual simplicity, a rigorous optical-center rotation primitive remains absent from the literature.
+It is missing from standard augmentation toolboxes \cite{mmdet3d2020} and recent RGB-based pipelines\citep{brazil2023omni3d, li2024monolss, pu2025monodgp, piccinelli2025unik3d}, and even methods focused on geometric consistency \cite{lian2022exploring} do not categorize or employ it.
+We hypothesize that this gap exists because the crucial insight—that a depth-free homography can perfectly synchronize intrinsics, chirality, and labels without the limiting assumptions of standard heuristics—is easily overlooked.